Approximations of strongly continuous families of unbounded self-adjoint operators: Preliminary results

 Next, we turn our attention to the map $\lambda\mapsto\oper{M}^\lambda$.
 Intuitively, one would expect $\oper{M}^\lambda$ to have continuity properties similar to those of $\oper{K}^\lambda$ and therefore be merely continuous in the strong resolvent sense.
 In fact, due to the relative compactness assumption on $\oper{P}$ we have more: \begin{proposition} The family $\{\oper{M}^\lambda\}_{\lambda\in[0,1]}$ is norm resolvent continuous. \end{proposition} \begin{proof} Fix some $\lambda\in[0,1]$ and let $[0,1]\ni\lambda_n\to\lambda$ as $n\to\infty$.
 It is sufficient to prove

 Using the triangle inequality we have

-By observing that $\{\oper{A}^\sigma+\oper{K}^\lambda\}_{\sigma\in D_0}$ is also a holomorphic family we deduce that the second term tends to zero as $n\to\infty$.
+By observing that $\{\oper{A}^\sigma+\oper{K}^\lambda\}_{\sigma\in D}$ is also a holomorphic family of type (B) we deduce that the second term tends to zero as $n\to\infty$.
 For the first term we follow the method used to deduce the second Neumman series (see \cite[II-(1.13)]{Kato1995})

 which is valid whenever $\norm{(\oper{K}^{\lambda_n}-\oper{K}^\lambda)(\oper{A}^{\lambda_n}+\oper{K}^{\lambda}+i)^{-1}}_{\bounded{\mathfrak{H}}}<1$.
 By the norm resolvent continuity of operator inversion and again using the norm resolvent continuity of the family $\{\oper{A}^\sigma+\oper{K}^\lambda\}_{\sigma\in [0,1]}$, it is sufficient to show that